 NEVER GIVE UP!

 All joking aside, I want you to know that I am on my knees pleading for you to never let the word “NO” steal (and keep) your joy, hope, strength, confidence, and faith.
 Don’t let this two letter word stop you from pressing through the obstacles and moving forward in achieving your goals and desires in life.
-It might be a “NO” right now, but have hope and faith to believe that one day it will be a “YES!”
+Because while it might be a “NO” now, I have hope and faith to believe that one day, for you and for me, it will be a “YES!”